-"Mr. Dursley was enraged to see that a couple of them weren't young at all; why, that man had to be older than he was, and wearing an emerald-green cloak!
+"... a couple of them weren't young at all; why, that man had to be older than [I am], and wearing an emerald-green cloak!
 The nerve of him!"

 Vernon Dursley is the husband of Harry’s Aunt Petunia.
-Like her, he was also a Muggle.
-In fact, he was about as Muggle as a person can get.
-He had no use for imagination at all.
-He wore his most boring tie to work and sat at his desk with his back to the window.
-Vernon Dursley considered it a good morning if he’d yelled at a few people.
-He was the director of Grunnings, a firm that made drills.
-That is where the Dursleys met when Petunia left her hometown of Cokeworth and took an office job (Pm).
+Like her, he is very much a Muggle.
+In fact, he is about as Muggle as a person can get.
+He has no use for imagination at all.
+He is a large, beefy man with very little neck and a bushy black moustache.
+He wears his most boring tie to work and sits at his desk with his back to the window.
+Vernon Dursley considers it a good morning if he’s yelled at a few people.
+He is the director of Grunnings, a firm that makes drills.
+Grunnings is where the Dursleys met is wife, when Petunia left her hometown of Cokeworth and took an office job there (Drsly).
 After a series of very “dull” dates, she realized how predictable and absolutely normal Vernon was – truly the man of her dreams.

 The Dursley residence was at number four Privet Drive, Little Whinging, Surrey.

-Vernon is competative and ambitious.
+Vernon is competitive and ambitious.
 His goals in life include selling more drills, buying a vacation home in Majorca, and keeping anything remotely associated with magic away from his home and his family.
-It is no surprise then, that he refers to his wizard brother-in-law James Potter as “good-for-nothing.”
-(PS1) He and Potter had nothing in common, and Vernon never really understood that James wasn’t joking about flying on a broom or having a vault full of gold.
-He continued to think of him as an “amateur magician,” and like Severus Snape, disliked Harry for looking so much like his father (Pm).
+It is no surprise then, that he refers to his wizard brother-in-law James Potter as “good-for-nothing” (PS1).
+He and the Potters had nothing in common, and Vernon never really understood that James wasn’t joking about flying on a broom or having a vault full of gold.
+He continued to think of him as an “amateur magician,” and like Severus Snape, disliked James and Lily’s son Harry for looking so much like his father (Drsly).

 Being extremely boring and predictable, while dismissing magic as "codswallop."

-Name meaning: The name ‘Dursley’ comes from a town in Gloucestershire, England.
-Rowling chose the name because it sounded "dull and forbidding.”
-(Star-Ledger).
+The surname Dursley comes from a town in Gloucestershire, England.
+Rowling chose the name because it sounded "dull and forbidding" (Star-Ledger).

 Vernon in the Movies